Sharing Is Caring!

 Infuse Your Drive: Easy Essential Oil Car Diffuser DIY

 Create this easy essential oil car diffuser DIY to infuse your drive with blends of the best essential oils for car diffusers!
-For your convenience this article contains some affiliate links; please read the full disclosure policy.
+This article contains some affiliate links.
+Thank you for your support.
+Please read the full disclosure policy.

 I could only imagine the unique aroma of essential oils infusing our trips.
-I noticed some car diffusers were filled with colorful flower petals or small crystals, and others, sparkly glitter.
+I noticed some car diffusers were filled with colorful flower petals or small crystals, and others with sparkly glitter.
 Considering, I had all the above, I couldn’t wait to make this easy essential oil DIY this summer!

 So, I began the hunt for an empty glass car diffuser.
 It didn’t take long to find these glass diffusers with a wooden top that reminded me of a honey spoon.
 At less than a dollar each, how could I resist?

-Unlike other car air fresheners, these are sustainably made and when filled with natural essential oils, they are great eco-friendly alternatives to plastic vent clip diffusers.
+Unlike other car air fresheners, these are sustainably made.
+Filling each with natural essential oils, they are great eco-friendly alternatives to plastic vent clip diffusers.
 Don’t you agree?

 What is the best oil for a car diffuser?